zhou436/Bone-Screw-Constructs-eFEM/README.md

 Zhou, Y., Helgason, B., Ferguson, S. J., Persson, C. (2023).
 Validated, high-resolution, non-linear, explicit finite element models for simulating screw - bone interaction.

 ## Environment
+To use this code, you'll need the following software:
 * MATLAB
 * ABAQUS (works on 2020/2021, other versions were not tested)